jonkalev/oldblog/_posts/2020-01-12-Afterthestorm.md

-<a href="https://www.verywellmind.com/identify-and-cope-with-emotional-abuse-4156673/">Here is some good advice </a>that is good that might can help young people who are experiencign emotional abuse.
+<a href="https://www.verywellmind.com/identify-and-cope-with-emotional-abuse-4156673/">Here is some advice </a>that might help people who are experiencing emotional abuse.
 Learn what you can and distance yourself from those that do this to your family.
-Whatever you do DO NOT spend a life accepting it and making excuses for it.
+Whatever you do...
+DO NOT accept it or make excuses for it.